Academic Catalog

 CNPH 24000 History of Photography (LA)

 Study of photography from its beginning to its emergence as an important means of communication and expression.
 Critical examination of the growth and relationship of the contribution of photography to the visual arts.
-The development of the medium is seen through the eyes of past and present masters who struggled to understand and perfect it.
-Prerequisites: Nonmajors must have at least sophomore standing.
+The development of the medium is seen through the eyes of past and present scientists/artists who struggled to understand and perfect it.
 (S)

 Attributes: HU, MAP

-Rigorous immersion in color processes and aesthetic concerns.
-Further technical mastery of image making, including large-format film, digital acquisition, high-resolution scanning, color control, and digital color output.
-Coursework introduces different modes of working and genres in the medium of photography.
+Rigorous immersion in advanced digital photographic techniques and aesthetic concerns.
+Further technical mastery of image making, including: digital acquisition; editing techniques; alternative editing programs, and tools such as retouching, color grading, and compositing.
+Coursework introduces alternative photographic approaches, including seamless manipulation of the image and collage aesthetic.
 Students are asked to employ the various techniques to solve a variety of conceptual and aesthetic problems in the medium.
 Prerequisites: CNPH 14100.
 (F-S)

 4 Credits